swanjiku/microservices-social-platform/README.md

 Example `Dockerfile` for a service:

 ```
-# Use an official OpenJDK runtime as a parent image
+# Use a base image that supports Java 17
 FROM openjdk:17-jdk-slim

-# Set the working directory inside the container
+# Set working directory
 WORKDIR /app

-# Copy the application's JAR file to the container
+# Copy the jar file to the working directory
-COPY target/user-service.jar user-service.jar
+COPY target/user-service-0.0.1-SNAPSHOT.jar user-service.jar

-# Expose the port the service runs on
+# Expose the port the application will run on
 EXPOSE 9001

-# Run the JAR file
+# Run the jar file
 ENTRYPOINT ["java", "-jar", "user-service.jar"]
 ```